Real Time Data from NSE, BSE & MCX is distributed to various data vendors as 4 different levels.

 What is Market Depth?

 Market depth is the order book or an electronic list of buy and sell orders.
-This list is organised by price level and updated to reflect real-time market activity.
+This list is organized by price level and updated to reflect real-time market activity.

 Most of today’s trading platforms offer some type of market depth display.
 This allows you to see the buy and sell orders, waiting to be executed.

 The Market Depth, therefore, mainly segregates, the different levels of the real time data feed from the NSE, BSE & MCX.